Shilpa Thakre

 Shilpa Thakre (born 22 October 1992) is an Indian dancer and actress known for her work in Marathi Cinema.
 She rose to fame due to her short videos on social media.

 Early life

+Thakre was born in Walani, Nagpur, Maharashtra.

 Thakre completed Engineering in Electronics and Telecommunication in Nagpur.
 She worked night shift at Tech Mahindra in Pune for 2 years, while doing auditions for film roles in the mornings.

 Career

 Thakre became known after her short videos, posted to social media, went viral.
-She is known as expression queen due to her videos on Youtube, Tiktok and Likee.
+She is known as expression queen due to her videos on YouTube, TikTok and Likee.
 As a result, she started receiving offers for film roles and has appeared in a number, including Khichik, Triple Seat, Ibhrat and Bhirkit.